izelsalim/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Even more pointers, arrays and stringEven more pointers, arrays and stringss
+Even more pointers, arrays and strings